Toviyah-tech/Tracking-Earths-Temperature-Drivers-from-Natural-Variability-to-Anthropogenic-Dominance-using-SQL/README.md

 ## Data source
-The data is sourced from [Kaggle](https://www.kaggle.com/datasets/econdata/climate-change). it contains
+The data is sourced from [Kaggle](https://www.kaggle.com/datasets/econdata/climate-change).
+The climate_change data.xlsx dataset contains monthly observational measurements of global climate metrics from 1983 to 2008.

 ## preview